 - Raising your own chickens means that you are in control of how your chickens are treated.
 Many chickens live out their lives confined to industrial environments.
 You have the power to give a few hens a better life.

 - Chickens add great personality to your property.
 They’re hysterical and entertaining pets to own.
 I love watching my chickens roam around the yard, and so will you.

 So I really might be able to raise chickens without owning a farm?
 How do I know for sure?

-So if you’re ready to get a few hens and start raising your own farm fresh eggs, than I highly recommend heading down to your nearest feed store.
+So if you’re ready to get a few hens and start raising your own farm fresh eggs, I highly recommend heading down to your nearest feed store.
 They will be able to set you up with everything you need to get started, and also help answer any questions that you might have.
-If you’re pretty handy with a saw and a hammer then I’m sure you can manage to build yourself a nice little coop and maybe even save a few dollars while you’re at it.
+If you’re handy with a saw and a hammer then I’m sure you can manage to build yourself a nice little coop.
+Play your cards right and you may even save a few dollars while you’re at it.
 If not, there are plenty of pre-made chicken coops out there for sale.
+You can even get fancy with a Made in USA automatic chicken coop door opener.
 Just remember one thing, the key to a successful chicken coop is easy access.
-You want to make sure that the coop has plenty of access that will make cleaning an easy chore.
+You want to make sure that the coop has plenty of access.
+Having an accessible coop will make cleaning an easy chore.

 Do you own chickens of your own?
 Leave us a comment and let us know about your favorite chicken stories.